ahmedyar7/PathFinder/README.md

-Here’s your updated `README.md` with added emojis for a more engaging presentation:

 # 🧭 Pathfinder Visualizer

 This repository contains a visual implementation of the **A\*** pathfinding algorithm and other algorithms such as **BFS**, **Dijkstra**, and **Prim's Algorithm**.
 The implementation uses **Pygame** 🕹️ for the graphical interface and interactive grid-based pathfinding visualization.